 Danny got an early start in the

 Entertaining started early for Danny when his father, Don, gave him his first guitar at the age of 10.
 Danny began playing for family and friends at home, then transitioned to performing in small town venues with his first band, the Hayloft Rangers.
-His music led to an early talent contest win, a Juno nomination, hit singles, nine albums, years of touring, and performances at Disneyland, the Grand Ole Opry, and the National Finals Rodeo in Las Vegas (for seven consecutive years).
+His music led to an early talent contest win, a Juno nomination, hit singles, nine albums, years of touring, and performances at Disneyland, the Grand Ole Opry in Nashville, and the National Finals Rodeo in Las Vegas (for seven consecutive years).

 Business success leads to motivational speaking

 After the Stockyard closed in the major recession of the early 80’s, Danny turned to real estate where he attained quick success; he was inducted into the RE/MAX Hall of Fame (recognizing commission earning of $1,000,000) in just 3½ years, and was named Realtor of the Year in 1991.
 As a result of these outstanding achievements, he was invited by RE/MAX to conduct motivational speaking engagements and training seminars across North America from 1991 through 1995.

 Danny’s on-stage sizzle led to an invitation in 1994 to emcee Canada’s largest annual outdoor country music festival, the Big Valley Jamboree.
 In 2018 Danny celebrated his 25th year as main-stage emcee of BVJ and was immediately contracted for an additional four years.